kimpossible-TY/Partial-Differential-Equations/Preliminaries/Riemannian manifolds/Levi-chivita.typ

 ]

 #proof[
   First, let's prove the uniqueness.
-To show the uniqueness, we compute the arbitrary commections and compare them.
+To show the uniqueness, #highlight[we compute the arbitrary commections and compare them.]
 To compute, we neede to use the compatible and symmetric conditions actively.
 Since the connection is compatible with $g$, it is understandable to pick $X,Y,Z in frak(X)(M)$.
-Then let's compute all of possible connection made by $X,Y,Z$.#footnote[Since our goal is computing connection directly, the more information we have, the better.]
+Then let's compute all of possible connection made by $X,Y "and" Z$.#footnote[Since our goal is computing connection directly, the more information we have, the better.]
   $
     cases(
       nabla_X (Y,Z) = X chevron.l Y comma Z chevron.r = chevron.l nabla_X Y comma Z chevron.r + markrect(chevron.l Y comma nabla_X Z chevron.r, color: #purple, tag: #<term_1>),